dszakallas/ldbc_snb_datagen_blogpost/readme.md

 The implementation, shown in pseudocode above, works as follows:

-1. The equivalence keys are mapped to each person and fed into `TotalOrderPartitioner` which maintains an order sensitive partitioning while still trying to emit more or less equal sized groups to keep the data skew low.
+1. The equivalence keys are mapped to each person and fed into `TotalOrderPartitioner` which maintains an order sensitive partitioning while trying to emit more or less equal sized groups to keep the data skew low.
 2. The reducer keys the partitions with its own task id and a counter variable which has been initialized to zero and incremented on each person, establishing a local ranking inside the group.
 The final state of the counter (which is the total number of persons in that group) is saved to a separate "side-channel" file upon the completion of a reduce task.
 3. In a consecutive reduce-only stage, the global order is established by reading all of these previously emitted count files in the order of their partition number in each reducer, then creating an ordered map from each partition number to the corresponding cumulative count of persons found in all preceding ones.
 This is done in the setup phase.
 In the `reduce` function, the respective count is incremented and assigned to each person.